canvasxyz/canvas/docs/index.md

 Unlike blockchain-based distributed applications, Canvas applications have somewhat different properties:

-* **TypeScript-based**: Write action calls in TypeScript.
-  Build on millions of packages from NPM & Github.
 * **No crypto required**.
 For building apps, not launching tokens.
+* **TypeScript-based**: Use millions of packages from NPM & Github.
 * **Realtime multiplayer**: Actions sync in real time.
-If you're familiar with Figma, Notion, or Google Docs' multiplayer capabilities, Canvas gives you similar capabilities.
+If you're familiar with Figma or Google Docs' multiplayer system, Canvas gives you similar capabilities.
 * **Unlimited throughput**.
 Applications run as fast as your server, without waiting for consensus.
 * **Define your own conflict resolution**.
-When multiple users update the database concurrently, you can define custom conflict resolution strategies (e.g. CRDTs, surface conflicts to the user).
+When multiple users update the database concurrently, by default, recent writes overwrite earlier ones.
+You can also define custom conflict resolution strategies (e.g. CRDTs, surface conflicts to the user).
-  By default, recent writes overwrite earlier ones.
-* **Consensus not included**.
-You define how to finalize actions.

-For document-oriented, directory-like, or social applications, most of these concerns are easy to work around.
+For document-oriented, directory-like, or social applications, writing a Canvas application is mostly like writing a regular TypeScript application.

-For decentralized financial applications, consider using Canvas in conjunction with a blockchain.

 ## Reconciling History

-There are a few unique concerns that appear when you make an application a distributed system.

 Each Canvas application executes over a distributed log.
 By default, anyone can add branches to any point in the log, and different nodes